Treat yourself to this colorful and delicious Banh Mi Bowl with Vietnamese Peanut Sauce! It’s a fun twist on the classic Banh Mi Sandwich.

 Each component of this yummy bowl adds more flavor, from the fragrant jasmine rice to the spicy jalapenos to the sweet-tart pickled veggies.
 It all works together to create a delicious recipe you won’t be able to resist!

-So treat yourself and make this delicious Bahn Mi Bowl with Vietnamese Peanut Sauce for dinner tonight!
+So treat yourself and make this delicious Banh Mi Bowl with Vietnamese Peanut Sauce for dinner tonight!

 - 2 large radishes, julienned